 Research (Return to top)

 Drawing on archival research, linguistic anthropology, literary theory, and oral interviews, Aldern's research has focused on how members of the North Fork Mono Tribe and other Indigenous groups construct historical knowledge, restore ecosystems, and sustain their land and water tenure.
 Much of this work focuses on how Indigenous people apply fire to the land for cultural purposes and for ecological restoration.
-In addition to his faculty position at Prescott College, Aldern co-directs the Comparative Wests Project at the Bill Lane Center for the American West, Stanford University, and he is a Fall 2013 Lecturer teaching a Native American history course in the Native American Studies program at Stanford.
+In addition to his faculty position at Prescott College, Aldern co-directs the Comparative Wests Project at the Bill Lane Center for the American West, Stanford University.
 He is also a member of the steering committee for the Southern Sierra Prescribed Fire Council.